 Level 5: Place a rack over your winter pea plants

-You can easily make such a rack from some garden mesh:
+You can easily make one from garden mesh:

 Another week or 2 later, the first flowers appear.